onlive/ruby_git_hooks/README.md

 Remember that ruby_git_hooks is invoked by Git -- it won't normally run with Bundler.
 Not only do you not need to add it to your Gemfile, it probably won't help.
-So make sure it's installed for every Ruby you use day-to-day from the command line.
+So make sure ruby_git_hooks is installed for every Ruby you use day-to-day from the command line.

 ## Usage

-Your new hook should have a Ruby shebang line (see below).
+Your new hook script should have a Ruby shebang line (see below).
 You can use the included hooks or define your own.

 The hook should be copied or symlinked to the appropriate location, of the form ".git/hooks/hook-name".